Ayaan-Chudesara/Project_DodgyDave_StockAnalysis/README.md

 Google Gemini API Key:

-For this project, when running in a Google Canvas environment, the Gemini API key (apiKeyGemini) is automatically provided by the environment.
-You can leave it as an empty string:

-const apiKeyGemini = ""; // This is automatically provided by the Canvas environment

-If you were to run this code outside of a Canvas environment, you would typically obtain a Gemini API key from Google AI Studio and provide it explicitly.
+You need to obtain an API key from Google AI Studio, and provide it explicitly to the constant.

+const apiKeyGemini = "";